-Each fall, Medicare Open Enrollment allows you to update your plans.
+Each fall, Medicare open enrollment allows you to update your plan.
 This is not the only time when you can change your coverage, but the fall enrollment period gives you the most flexibility with which changes you can make.

 Change Medicare plans

 If you're signing up for Medicare for the first time, there are separate time periods for initial enrollment and general enrollment.

 When is the 2024 Medicare open enrollment period (OEP)?

 Medicare open enrollment happens every fall from Oct.
 15 through Dec.
 7.

 This is when existing Medicare enrollees can make changes to their coverage.
 Any changes you make during the 2023 Medicare open enrollment period will affect your 2024 Medicare plan beginning Jan.
 1, 2024.

 What can you do during Medicare open enrollment?